The History Council of NSW (HCNSW) is seeking to employ a

 PROJECT OFFICER, FIRST NATIONS HISTORIES

-The position is for two days (16 hrs) a week for 35 weeks, with a possibility of extension subject to funding.
+The position is for two days (16 hrs) a week until March 2023, with a possibility of extension subject to funding.

 ABOUT THE HISTORY COUNCIL OF NEW SOUTH WALES, INC.